paulomenon/ansible-practical-examples/README.md

 These examples cover the fundamental concepts of Ansible, including:

 - Setting up your first playbook
-- Use Variables
-- Passing extra vars via command line
+- Use Variables and Passing extra vars via command line
 - Managing users and groups
 - Installing packages
 - Copying files